A Deep-Learning Iterative Stacked Approach for Prediction of Reactive Dissolution in Porous Media: Performance Evaluation of Deep Learning Models

 \subsubsection{Porosity Estimation}

 Figure~\ref{fig:poro_errors_train} shows the average error in porosity considering all models from the training set.
+To enhance the overall visualization of the average error curves, we will only display the values from time step 50 onwards.
 Looking at the average evolution over the sampled time steps (Figure~\ref{fig:avg_poro_train}), we observe that the curves from U-FNO and TAU are the closest from the original porosity values, especially at late time steps, where the error tends to be higher due to the error accumulation problem of the iterative approach.
 Conversely, the curves from ConvLSTM are farther away from the ground truth, even though it shows some improvement over the network levels.
 In the RMSE curves (Figure~\ref{fig:rmse_poro_train}), we observe that TAU Level 3 achieved the lowest errors on time steps 25 and 35, but ends up with a higher error than its Level 0 counterpart and all U-FNO variants (except U-FNO Level 0).
 Both ConvLSTM and U-FNO showed a more consistent evolution over the network levels, whereas the U-FNO Level 3 having lowest errors at the end of the dissolution.

 For the validation set, similar results as the training set are achieved for the average error plots (Figure~\ref{fig:avg_poro_val}).
 Here, TAU Level 3 was the closest curve to the ground truth at the end of the dissolution, although the curves from its remaining levels and the ones from U-FNO were slightly farther away, but still constantly lying inside the error interval.
 Concerning the RMSE plots (Figure~\ref{fig:rmse_poro_val}), we can also notice an error reduction on higher network levels for all algorithms, especially after time step 45.
 This reduction is more noticeable for ConvLSTM, whose Level 2 network achieved significantly lower results than its Level 0 counterpart, at the same time it yielded the lowest errors between time steps 25 and 55.
 TAU produced very close results among all levels, where Level 2 achieved the lowest error rates at late time steps, but still being slightly worse than ConvLSTM Level 2.
 Last, U-FNO showed the highest errors at early time steps (5 to 25), achieving the lowest error rates for late time steps (65 to 95).